 The Vermont Automobile Insurance Plan helps drivers who qualify for the program to obtain insurance through an assigned risk system.
 The program is open to those who have attempted to obtain legally required insurance and been turned down within the past 60 days.

-This is a last resort option for insurance and will be expensive due to the increased cost of insuring high-risk drivers.
+This is the last resort option for insurance and will be expensive due to the increased cost of insuring high-risk drivers.

 Teen Drivers in Vermont